Frederick Cayley Robinson: Biography

-Cayley Robinson married the painter Winifred Lucy Dalley in 1898 and they had one daughter.
 From 1898 to 1901, like many artists of the period, Cayley Robinson visited Florence and during that time studied the Old Masters and techniques such as tempera.
 In 1904, he became a founder member of the Society of Painters in Tempera.
 This brought him in contact with a number of other like-minded artists, notably Mary Sargant Florence and Lady Christiana Herringham, both of whom were involved with the suffrage movement.

+He was elected a member of the Royal Institute of Oil Painters in 1906.
+He was elected a member of the NEAC in 1912.
+In 1919 he was elected a member of the RWS.
+He was elected ARA (Associate of the Royal Academy of Art) in 1921.

-A central theme of Cayley Robinson’s paintings was enchantment.
-He produced very popular illustrations and set designs for the Haymarket Theatre production in London of Maurice Maeterlinck's The Blue Bird in 1910.
+A central theme of Cayley Robinson's paintings was enchantment.
+He produced very popular illustrations, set designs and costumes for the Haymarket Theatre production in London of Maurice Maeterlinck's The Blue Bird in 1910.
 In the period 1907-1914, Cayley Robinson was connected with the London based Art Theosophical Circle, a group which sought forms of artistic enchantment in the modern world.
 The artist contributed illustrations for their published journal Orpheus.

 In 1914, Cayley Robinson moved with his family into 1 Lansdowne House, Lansdowne Road, Kensington, London.
 This was a custom-built studio apartment block inhabited solely by artists.
 In the same year, the artist took up his only teaching professorship, at the Glasgow School of Art, which he held for ten years.

-Frederick Cayley Robinson died of influenza on 4 January 1927 in a nursing home at 1 Ladbroke Square, Kensington; he was survived by his wife.
+Frederick Cayley Robinson died of influenza on 4 January 1927 in a nursing home at 1 Ladbroke Square, Kensington; he was survived by his wife and their daughter Barbara.

+The Outward Bound

+Cayley Robinson painted two works named The Outward Bound.
+His 1903 work shows a young man in a small boat in a harbour watching as a large sailing ship is towed out to sea by a tug.
+The 1912 work has the same composition, but the departing ship is a four-funnelled liner, identified as the Titanic which sank on its maiden voyage in that year.
+This version was given to Leeds City Art Gallery by the Leeds Professional Musicians, in memory of Wallace Hartley, the violinist from Dewsbury who led the orchestra on the Titanic and died when it sank.
+The painting was unveiled in the City Art Gallery by the Lord Mayor of Leeds on 23 December 1912.
+The 1903 work is in gouache and pencil and measures 30.5 × 39 cm while the 1912 work is an oil painting of 71.1 × 91.4 cm.